simolus3/drift/docs/docs/daos.md

 ---
-layout: post
+layout: guide
 title: Modularity with DAOs
 nav_order: 5
 permalink: /daos/
 ---

 # Extracting functionality with DAOs
-When you have a lot of queries, putting them all into one class quickly becomes tedious.
+When you have a lot of queries, putting them all into one class might become tedious.
 You can avoid this by extracting some queries into classes that are available from your main database class.
 Consider the following code:
 ```dart